maizzle/maizzle.com/content/docs/templates.md

 ### Expressions

-Expressions in Front Matter can be ignore with a single `@` symbol when they're used in the Template they're defined in:
+Expressions in Front Matter can be ignored with a `@` symbol when they're used in the Template they're defined in:

 ```hbs [src/templates/example.html]
 ---